F3-Nation/f3-nation-slack-bot/README.md

 12. Repeat steps 6-11 whenever you stop and want to come back to your app

 > [!NOTE]
-> If you want to access your db through dbeaver, you can set it up like a normal db connection.
+> If you want to access your db, there's an excellent vscode extension called [Database Client JDBC](https://marketplace.visualstudio.com/items?itemName=cweijan.dbclient-jdbc).
 Note, if using WSL, your WSL's IP address CAN CHANGE, meaning you would need to edit your connection when it does.
-I got the Server Host port number by running `wsl hostname -I` from Powershell from Windows.
+I got the Server Host port number by running `wsl hostname -I` from Powershell.

 <img src="assets/local_setup.png" width="500">